alessandromigliore/InteractiveClassicalArt/README.md

 # Idea
 ![logo](/images/interACtive.png)

-INTERACTIVE is a service designed for the Sapienza Museum of Classical Art and its goal is to transform the visitor's experience into an interactive and personalized adventure.
+INTERACTIVE is a service designed for the Sapienza Museum of Classical Art and its goal is to transform the visitor's experience into an interactive adventure.
-A infrared receiver is installed near each artwork of the museum and the visitor is provided with a remote control and a personal Telegram bot.
-When the visitor press the button of the remote control in front of an artwork, he starts an interactive conversation with the artwork!
-In fact, after pressing the button, he receives a message on Telegram from the artwork and is able to ask it all about the work and the author, and to test his preparation with a quiz!

-Thanks to INTERACTIVE all the interactions with an artwork are saved in a database and the ranking of the most appreciated works of art is displayed on a web page.
-In this way the director of the museum can have a general view of the trends whenever he want, and can make decisions to improve his museum by analyzing the data.
+Near an artwork, the visitor will find an hologram of another work of the same author and can rotate it to admire it from every point of view.
+Simply moving a mobile phone to one direction, the hologram will rotate from the same direction.
+Moreover, only by shaking the phone, the visitor will discover other hologram-artworks of that author!

+So, even if the spaces of the museum are limited, the artworks exhibited can be infinite!
+Sometimes the artworks of the museum are transferred for a period and a visitor might not have found all the pieces of the exhibition.
+Now, thanks to INTERACTIVE the problem is solved because with the holograms the visitor can always find all the artworks!

 # Useful Links